stefanqin/dotfiles/README.md

 Stef's dotfiles are now ready for use!

-P.S To install sudo, fallow this link: http://stackoverflow.com/a/21024592
+P.S To install sudo, follow this link: http://stackoverflow.com/a/21024592